-138th General Assembly, Senate Bill NO. 260, Section 41 - Brandywine-Christina River Improvements Project
+138th General Assembly, Senate Bill No. 260, Section 41 - Brandywine-Christina River Improvements Project

 (The details of this legislation are included under section one of this entity determination analysis memo.
-See pages two and three.)
+See pages 2 & 3.)

-146th General Assembly, House Bill NO. 410, Section 39 - Riverfront Development Corporation
+146th General Assembly, House Bill No. 410, Section 39 - Riverfront Development Corporation

-(c) Funds appropriated to DEDO for RDC shall be expended only with the approval of the board of directors of the RDC.
+- (a) Funds appropriated for the Riverfront Development Corporation of Delaware (RDC) shall be disbursed to a special fund to be known as the Riverfront Development Corporation Fund hereinafter referred to as the Fund. - (b) The Fund shall be invested by the State Treasurer in securities consistent with the policies established by the Cash Management Policy Board.
+All monies generated by the Fund shall be deposited in the Fund. - (c) Funds appropriated to DEDO for RDC shall be expended only with the approval of the board of directors of the RDC.
 Funds may only be expended for activities related to the redevelopment of the Brandywine and Christina riverfront areas, including: planning and design studies; the acquisition, construction and improvement of real property; environmental remediation; costs of operations and administration; conversion of the Chase Center on the Riverfront to a conference center; debt service; and other expenses in furtherance of the mission of the RDC.